Have your say on planning applications

 All valid applications for planning permission made to us are open for public consultation.
 Anybody who hears of a planning application may make comments on the proposal.

-Below are answers to some commonly asked questions:
+This page contains answers to some commonly asked questions.

 How do you know when a planning application has been submitted?